SimpleDataLabsInc/prophecy-docs/docs/SQL/development/gems/Transformations/aggregate.md

   - transformation
 ---

-Together let's deconstruct the Aggregate Gem.
+Together let's deconstruct a commonly used Transformation, the Aggregate Gem.
 Follow along in the `HelloWorld_SQL` Project.

-## Find an example Aggregate
+## Using the Gem

 ![1](../img/Snow4.6.1_Aggregate.png)